May 21, 2013 at 10:01 AM

 The platform will also be used to further blur the line between games and TV.
 Microsoft’s working with Steven Spielberg to produce a live-action TV series based on the company’s “Halo” franchise.
 Spielberg appeared via video to announce the project.

-Microsoft’s also working with the NFL to add new interactivity features and bring exclusive content to Xbox One, including extended content that will be available on tablets and phones through its Smart Glass technology.
+Microsoft’s also working with the NFL to add new interactivity features and bring exclusive content to Xbox One.
 While watching a game, real-time fantasy football stats can be displayed on the screen and people can chat with friends via Skype, for instance.

 Mattrick said the partnership with “redefine” the NFL experience for fans using the console.